borntofrappe/flutter-dev/friendly_chat/README.md

 )
 ```

 Beside the function specify a padding and two additional fields: `reverse` and `itemCount`.
-The first field helps to show the messages in reverse order while the second field enumerates the number of items, so that the buildeer function contemplate every message.
+The first field helps to show the messages in reverse order while the second field enumerates the number of items, so that the builder function contemplates every message.

 ```dart
 ListView.builder(